functionalscript/functionalscript/doc/vm-rearchitecture.md

 ## Byte code

 The byte code format is designed for fast and straightforward deserialization and doesn't depend on a particular VM implementation.
+This design ensures that the byte code remains portable and does not rely on a specific VM implementation, allowing flexibility in integrating with other environments, including content-addressable implementation of FunctionalScript.

 ### Requirements